Neil1977/FinalProject-ToDoList/README.md

  - Todo App  – CONFIRMED AS REALISTIC TO WORK ON FOR PROJECT USING JS/CSS/HTML (SEE CODING ABILITY ABOVE) - BASE APP CREATED, NOW BRANCHED TO FEATURE TO CONTINUE BELOW

+ SYSTEM REQUIREMENTS TO RUN APP:

+ Google Chrome Browser preferred (See EDGE bug below in stretch targets - Does run but with visual issue)

+ Live Server - (right click HTML file and open in live server if extension in place) npx live-server .

+ Local Storage

 STRETCH TARGETS POST MVP:

 - Restyle/Add Header and Footer - COMPLETED